Personal development opportunities

-Learning and developing is part of our daily practice through regular team meetings, legislation, policy, process changes and sharing best practice across Childrens Services.
-We actively support personal growth and development; this includes opportunities for new staff members to continue their personal studies for progression throughout the Isle of Wight College/Portsmouth University.
+Learning and developing is part of our daily practice through regular team meetings, legislation, policy, process changes and sharing best practice across Adult Social Care.
+We actively support personal growth and development and this includes opportunities for new staff members to continue their personal studies for progression throughout the Isle of Wight College/Portsmouth University.

 Coaching and mentoring

 Coaching or mentoring can be a valuable experience at many points in a career, helping you to:

 We use coaching as a valuable tool to address learning and developing needs identified in Performance Development Reviews.
 The aim of this scheme is to create partnerships, outside the normal line management relationship, where one person helps another to enhance their performance, learning or development.
 The scheme is available to all staff.